 - Don’t leave small children unattended outside if coyotes have been seen frequently in the area

 - Don’t allow pets to run free.
 Keep them safely confined and provide secure nighttime housing for them.
 Walk your dog on a leash and accompany your pet outside, especially at night.

 - Cut back brushy areas of your yard because these areas provide cover for coyotes and their prey.

 - Close off crawl spaces under porches and sheds.
-Coyotes use such areas such areas for resting and raising young.
+Coyotes use such areas for resting and raising young.